PrestaShop/docs/themes/assets/index.rst

 PrestaShop 1.7 has significantly improved the way assets (CSS, JavaScript and image files) are managed.

-We advise theme developer to compile most of there style and javascript into a single concatenated minified file (see below the webpack section).
+We advise theme developers to compile most of theer style and JavaScript code into a single concatenatedminified file (see the Webpack section below).

-If you need to add special assets, for example an extra javacript library on the home or product page, there are a few ways to do so.
+If you need to add special assets, for example an extra JavaScript library on the home page or the product page, there are a few ways to do so.

 Registering assets
 =======================

 In PrestaShop 1.7+, it's easy to register custom assets on each pages.
-The major improvement is that you can easily manage it from your theme, without any modules.
+The major improvement is that you can easily manage them from your theme, without any modules.

-We introduced new method to register assets and especially new cool options.
+We introduced new methods to register assets, and especially new cool options.

-For instance you can register specifically your in the head or bottom, you can load it with attributes like ``async`` or ``defer`` and you can even inline it easily.
+For instance, you can register your asset specifically in the head or bottom of your HTML code; you can load it with attributes like ``async`` or ``defer``; and you can even inline it easily.

-My favorite option is the priority one, which makes it very easy to ensure everything is loaded in the order you need.
+One favorite option is the `priority` one, which makes it very easy to ensure everything is loaded in the order you need.

 .. note::

-  Backward compatibility is kept for ``addJS``, ``addCSS``, ``addJqueryUI`` and ``addJqueryPlugin`` also now is the best time to update your libraries and use the new method.
+  Backward compatibility is kept for the ``addJS()``, ``addCSS()``, ``addJqueryUI()`` and ``addJqueryPlugin()`` methods.
+Incidentally, now is the best time to update your libraries and use the new method.

-Here is a list of option and what they do.
+Here is a list of options, and what they do.

 Options
 -------------------------------

-PrestaShop FrontController class provide 2 new methods ``registerStylesheet`` and ``registerJavascript`` to easily register new assets.
+PrestaShop's `FrontController` class provides 2 new methods to easily register new assets: ``registerStylesheet()`` and ``registerJavascript()``.

-In order to have the most extensible signature, these 2 methods take 3 arguments.
-The first one is the unique ID of the asset, the second one is the relative path and the third one is an array of all other optonal parameters, described below.
+In order to have the most extensible signatures, these 2 methods take 3 arguments.
+The first one is the unique ID of the asset, the second one is the relative path, and the third one is an array of all other optional parameters, as described below.

 **ID**

 This unique identitier needed for each asset.
-This is useful to either override or unregister something already loaded by the core or a native module.
+This is useful to either override or unregister something already loaded by the Core or a native module.

 **Relative path**

 This is the path of your asset.
-In order to make your assets fully overridable and compatible with parent/child feature you need to provide the path from the theme root directory or the prestashop root directory if it's a module.
+In order to make your assets fully overridable and compatible with the parent/child feature, you need to provide the path from the theme's root directory, or PrestaShop's root directory if it's a module.

 For example:

-* 'assets/css/example.css' for something in your theme
+* 'assets/css/example.css' for something in your theme.
-* 'modules/modulename/css/example.cs' for something in your module
+* 'modules/modulename/css/example.cs' for something in your module.

 **Extra parameters for stylesheet**